-A note about citations.
-Consistency is key when it comes to your citations.
+A note about citations: Consistency is key when it comes to your citations.
 You want your name, address, and phone number to be as close to 100% consistent across all of your citations.
 I recommend using your Google My Business listing as the standard.
 However it’s written out there, use that in all of your citations.

 ADA is the Americans With Disabilities Act.
 It is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
-ADA not only applies to your brick and mortar location, but also to your website.
+ADA not only applies to your brick and mortar location but also your website.

 Small businesses are being sued every day because their websites are not ADA compliant.
-This is usually being done by people who are taking advantage of the law and working the system to steal from small business owners, but the law is the law.
+This is usually being done by people taking advantage of the law and working the system to steal from small business owners, but the law is the law.
 You do not want to find yourself the victim of one of these lawsuits.

 I want to be very clear about something.
 I am not an attorney.
 I am not an expert on website ADA compliance.
-That being said, I know some things about it and I’m going to share what I know.
-I am doing my best to be as accurate as possible but some of the information I give you could be wrong.
+That being said, I know some things about it, and I’m going to share what I know.
+I am doing my best to be as accurate as possible, but some of the information I give you could be wrong.
 Ultimately, you should consult an attorney about ADA compliance.

 There are nearly 100 (maybe more) points to be considered for ADA compliance of your website.
-That being said, there are about 8 things to make sure are in place on your website that are what matter most for ADA compliance.
+That being said, there are about 8 things to make sure are in place on your website that matter most for ADA compliance.
 If you have these in place, you’re probably safe from a lawsuit.